BlockHorizons/BlockSniper/README.md

 # BlockSniper<a href="https://github.com/BlockHorizons/BlockSniper"><img src="https://github.com/BlockHorizons/BlockSniper/blob/master/resources/BlockSniperLogo.png" width="60" height="60" align="right"></a>

-An innovative brush world editing tool, made for PocketMine-MP: A Minecraft server software written in PHP.
+An innovative brush world editing tool for PocketMine-MP: A Minecraft server software written in PHP.

-> Third party versions, forks or spoons of PocketMine are **not** supported.
->
-> Issues related to other server softwares will be closed immediately.
+---

 ### Overview
 BlockSniper is an advanced world editing tool, based on the idea of VoxelSniper from Minecraft PC softwares.